 Spanning 1,440 acres and encapsulating everything desirable about private luxury getaways, Mustique is known to be the most expensive island in the Caribbean and as such is one of the most frequented by top celebrities.
-Even royalty have enjoyed the fruits of the island; HM Queen Elizabeth II and Prince Phillip have visited along with Kate Middleton, adding no end of prestige to the region.
+Even royalty have enjoyed the fruits of the island; HM Queen Elizabeth II and Prince Phillip have visited along with Kate Middleton.

-The aptly-named paradisiacal escape boasts over 100 private villas but one of the most famous – and the one opted for by HM Queen Elizabeth II – is the Aurora Villa which oozes extravagance and, for those able to stay there, is simply unmissable.
+The aptly-named paradise escape boasts over 100 private villas but one of the most famous – and the one opted for by HM Queen Elizabeth II – is the Lavish Aurora Villa - for those able to stay there, is simply unmissable.

-Such is the encapsulating and alluring nature of the Bahamas it is difficult to nail down a single zone most deserving of a visit, but Harbour Island makes a grand claim with its impeccable accommodation and exuberant locals that inject passion into their craft.
+Such is the encapsulating and alluring nature of the Bahamas it is difficult to nail down a single island most deserving of a visit, but Harbour Island makes a grand claim with its impeccable accommodation and vibrant locals that inject passion into their craft.